woodward/memorex/docs/Anki Deck Settings.md

 These are the tooltip values that show up when you hover on the "i" icon next to the value's name.
 They are copied/pasted from the file [deck-config.ftl](https://github.com/ankitects/anki/blob/main/ftl/core/deck-config.ftl)

+This [manual page](https://docs.ankiweb.net/deck-options.html) also talks about the various deck settings.

 ## Daily Limits